 The governing board of the central bank, appointed by parliament, does not publish the minutes of its meetings.
 This makes it impossible to ascertain whether the board has fulfilled its legal obligations to ensure that the central bank follows the law and investigate allegations of legal violations by central bank officials.
 In October 2008, the central bank lent the private bank Kaupthing €500 million, just as Kaupthing was about to fail.
-The loan did not follow the bank's rules and may have violated the law.
-However, as no minutes of meetings were kept, there is no way to determine whether the governing board of the bank fulfilled its legal obligations, let alone took appropriate measures.
+The loan was not made in accordance with the bank's rules and may have violated the law.
+It is a matter of record that one-third of the loan amount was deposited immediately in an offshore tax haven.
+Even so, as no minutes of meetings were kept, there is no way to determine whether the governing board of the bank fulfilled its legal obligations, let alone took appropriate measures.